-Income vs Wealth
+Income vs Financial Wealth

-- Income is the flow of funds into a household each period (year/month). - Wealth is a household's NET asset holdings (net worth). - o The value of all assets minus the value of all debts.
+- Income is the flow of funds into a households each year. - Wealth is a household's NET asset holdings. - o The value of all assets minus the value of all debts.

 Assets include:

 - Owned homes, cars, stocks, businesses, savings and checking accounts, pensions, life insurance...